 Exposed brick work, low-hanging lights, stainless steel and visible beams – the loft style has firmly positioned itself as an it-look for the past seasons.
 This design doesn’t have to be restricted to converted factories or former industrial buildings, with a few details here and there, a home can easily achieve that New York-cool feel.

 If you need help getting your kitchen into industrial shape post your job for free on RatedPeople.com.
-Up to 3 quality, local kitchen specialists will get in touch to quote on the job.
-Read their genuine customer ratings and pick the tradesman for you.
+Local kitchen specialists will get in touch to quote on the job.
+Read their genuine customer ratings and pick the right tradesperson for you.